OpenEvalProject/evals/manuscripts/elife-95838/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/95838/elife-95838-fig2-v1.jpg)

 **Figure 2.:** (A) Schematic diagram of virus injection into IO and in vivo recording during optogenetic manipulation of CF transmission.
 Arrow heads indicate NpHR-expressing CF terminals in the molecular layer of the cerebellar cortex.
 Scale bar, 50 μm.
 (B) Representative electrophysiological recording traces of PC firing from the GFP and NpHR groups, without (OFF) and with (ON) yellow (593 nm) opto-stimulation.
 The upper plots show 10 s traces without and with opto-stimulation, and the lower plots display a 1 s segment from the respective upper traces.
 Asterisks denote Cs.
 (C) Comparison of Ss firing rates during optogenetic inhibition.
 For the GFP group, firing rates with laser off (n = 11 cells from 4 mice) versus on (n = 11 cells from 4 mice) were not significantly different (Mann-Whitney test, p = 0.8594).
 Similarly, for the NpHR group, no significant difference was observed between OFF (n = 10 cells from 6 mice) and ON (n = 10 cells from 6 mice) conditions (Mann-Whitney test, p > 0.9999).
 (D) Comparison of Cs firing rates during optogenetic inhibition.
 In the GFP group, no significant difference was observed between OFF (n = 8 cells from 4 mice) and ON (n = 8 cells from 4 mice) conditions (Mann-Whitney test, p = 0.4563).
 In the NpHR group, Cs firing rates were significantly reduced during opto-stimulation (OFF, n = 6 cells from 6 mice; ON, n = 6 cells from 6 mice; Mann-Whitney test, ** p = 0.0022).
 Of note, 6 out of 8 recorded cells were responsive to optogenetic suppression.
-The error bars indicate ± SEM.Figure 2—source data 1.Figure 2—source data 2.Figure 2—source data 3.Figure 2—source data 4.
+The error bars indicate ± SEM.

 Optogenetic inhibition selectively suppressed Cs firing rates in the NpHR group without affecting Ss rates, whereas no changes were observed in the GFP control group (Figure 2C and D).
 Recordings from the same neurons during both laser-off and laser-on conditions demonstrated consistent and robust suppression of Cs activity throughout the 40-min optostimulation period.
 Although continuous recordings over several hours were not feasible, the stability and sustained suppression observed at 40 min strongly suggest that the manipulation would remain effective during the extended durations required for behavioral experiments.
 These findings confirm that optogenetic inhibition of NpHR-expressing CFs selectively suppresses Cs activity in awake mice without altering Ss activity.
 Furthermore, they validate the feasibility and specificity of using optogenetic interventions to block CF transmission both in vitro and in vivo, reinforcing the reliability of this approach for studying CF contributions to cerebellar function and behavior.

-## Inhibition of climbing fiber transmission during memory acquisition
+### Inhibition of climbing fiber transmission during memory acquisition

 An evaluation of CF’s direct contribution in a region-specific manner has not been performed.
 Thus, after confirming the viability of optogenetic inhibition of CF, we investigated whether the elimination of CF transmission in the cerebellar flocculus affects cerebellar motor learning.
 When images on the retina are unstable due to mismatched visual inputs, CF signals are conventionally perceived to be responsible for sending error signals to the cerebellar cortex to improve ocular reflexes (Bloedel and Bracha, 1998; Frens et al., 2001; Zang and De Schutter, 2019).
 Using the same mouse model shown in Figure 1, we surgically implanted an optical fiber in flocculus to suppress CF transmission in vivo during OKR (Figure 3A).
 Head-fixed mice were placed in a rotating drum painted with a black striped pattern to provide visual input, and its rotating motion elicited an unstable retinal image.
 Hence, in the beginning, the trace of the mouse’s eye movement represented in a sine curve was only partially overlapping with the trace of the drum’s kinetics, but as the mouse underwent more sessions of OKR learning, the trace of eye movement became almost identical (Figure 3Bi).
 Notably, the group with inhibited CF transmission exhibited only slight changes or no improved trace of eye movements (Figure 3Bii).
 Overall, the results demonstrated that CF transmission is required for motor memory acquisition.

 ![Figure 3.](https://cdn.elifesciences.org/articles/95838/elife-95838-fig3-v1.jpg)

 **Figure 3.:** (A) Illustration of the optokinetic reflex behavioral test (left) and experimental scheme (right).
 For training, visual stimulation was given by constant rotation of the screen, while the table, where a mouse’s head is fixed, remained stationary.
 For day 1, a mouse was trained for a total of 50 minutes, and on day 2, an amount of sustained memory was validated via gain check.
 Scale bar, 100 μm.
 (B) Representative traces of the screen (black sinusoidal curve) and eye movements (grey sinusoidal curve) divided into the GFP (i) and NpHR (ii) groups.
 Top traces (pre) were acquired before learning, and bottom traces (post) were obtained after 50 min of learning.
 The vertical scale bar represents 10 degrees per second and the horizontal scale bar represents 0.5 s.
 (C) The learning curve from 0 to 50 min, and +24 hr period.
 Change of gain is indicated at each time point (+10 min increment).
 Yellow boxes indicate opto-stimulation (12.5 58 mW for 10 min/session, total of 5 sessions).
 The left graph represents the GFP (n = 8) and the right graph indicates the NpHR (n = 9) group.
 (D) Comparison of gain changes between the GFP and NpHR groups (GFP, n = 8 mice; NpHR, n = 9 mice).
 Percentages of gain increment from 0 to 50 min were calculated.
 The change of gain of the GFP group was significantly larger than that of the NpHR group (left; Unpaired t-test, p = 0.0007).
 The gain of the GFP group was significantly increased from 0 to 50 min (right; Paired t-test, **** p < 0.0001), while the NpHR group showed no significant improvement of gain from 0 to 50 min (right; Paired t-test, p = 0.1046).
-The error bars indicate ± SEM.Figure 3—source data 1.Figure 3—source data 2.Figure 3—source data 3.Figure 3—source data 4.
+The error bars indicate ± SEM.

 This indicates that CF transmission is essential for cerebellar motor learning by presenting two contrasting learning curves.
 The control group exhibited an increasing trend in the learning curve, whereas the NpHR group’s learning curve was almost flat, which reflects no change of gain (Figure 3C).
 The gain value through the learning sessions was distinctly increased in the control group, whereas the NpHR group showed no significant change in gain (Figure 3D).
 Furthermore, from 0 to 50 min period of learning, the control group demonstrated almost a doubling in gain, whereas the NpHR group showed little or almost no change of gain (Figure 3E).
 These results indicate that CF transmission is required for the proper acquisition of motor memory.

-## Inhibition of climbing fiber transmission during memory consolidation and retrieval phase
+### Inhibition of climbing fiber transmission during memory consolidation and retrieval phase

 When memories are initially acquired, they are generally unstable; hence, it requires some time to shape a stabilized long-term memory (Attwell et al., 2002).
 Therefore, memories undergo multiple processes that allow distinct shifts from short-term to long-term memory, leading to the construction of adapted behavior (Shutoh et al., 2006).
 Having confirmed the active involvement of CF transmission during memory acquisition, we sought to understand if its role is limited to the acquisition period or extends to memory transfer during the consolidation phase for long-term storage.
 We implemented identical surgical and behavioral procedures as previously conducted.
 However, instead of optogenetically inhibiting the transmission during memory acquisition, we suppressed CF activity in two distinct optogenetic manipulation schemes: one targeting short-term inhibition (30 min) and the other for long-term inhibition (6 hr) (Figure 4A and D).
 This approach was based on findings that long-term memories associated with cerebellum-dependent behaviors are vulnerable to disruption within specific time windows of consolidation, spanning from minutes to hours (Cooke et al., 2004; Titley et al., 2007).
 Learning curves confirmed the successful gain enhancement, validating the integrity of memory acquisition (Figure 4B and E).
 Once the gain was robustly enhanced, optogenetic inhibition of CF transmission during consolidation did not yield any change in the maintenance of memory, irrespective of the duration of manipulation.
 Consequently, long-term memory was well-established in both NpHR and GFP groups (Figure 4C and F).
 In addition, we verified whether CF signaling is required during the retrieval phase (Figure 4G).
 When mice, fully trained in the optokinetic reflex, displayed increased gain, disrupting CF signaling did not affect the retrieval of motor memory (Figure 4H).
 This divergence underscores a specialized role for CF transmission in the early stages of motor learning, with subsequent phases relying on distinct neural mechanisms.
 The results highlight phase-specific contributions of CF-driven error signaling, aligning with the hypothesis that memory consolidation and retrieval depend on downstream circuits independent of CF activity.

 ![Figure 4.](https://cdn.elifesciences.org/articles/95838/elife-95838-fig4-v1.jpg)

 **Figure 4.:** (A) Illustration of the experimental scheme.
 10 min of optokinetic reflex training was repeated 5 times, and then opto-stimulation (12.5 mW) was given at 0 min post-learning for 30 min.
 (B) The learning curve from 0 to 50 min, and +24 hr period.
 Change of gain is indicated at each time point (+10 min increment).
 A yellow box indicates opto-stimulation at 0 min post-learning.
 The left graph represents the GFP and the right graph indicates the NpHR group.
 (C) Comparison of consolidation percentage between the GFP and NpHR groups (GFP group, n = 7 mice; NpHR group, n = 9 mice).
 The percentage of sustained memory after 24 hr was calculated.
 No difference was observed between the groups (p = 0.3173; Unpaired t-test).
 (D) Illustration of the experimental scheme.
 10 min of optokinetic reflex training was repeated 5 times, and then opto-stimulation (12.5 mW) was given at 0 min post-learning for 6 hr.
 (E) The learning curve from 0 to 50 min, and +24 hr period.
 Change of gain is indicated at each time point (+10 min increment).
 A yellow box indicates opto-stimulation at 0 min post-learning.
 The left graph represents the GFP group, and the right graph indicates the NpHR group.
 (F) Comparison of gain changes between GFP and NpHR groups (GFP group, n = 6 mice; NpHR group, n = 6 mice).
 Percentages of gain increment from 0 to 50 min were calculated.
 No difference was observed between the groups (Unpaired t-test, p = 0.6405).
 (G) Illustration of the experimental scheme.
 Following proper motor learning on day 1, the remaining gain value was checked on day 2, after testing 1st gain retrieval without opto-stimulation, 2nd gain retrieval was tested with opto-stimulation to validate the effect of CF inhibition on gain retrieval (opto-stimulation was given 3 times for 24 s each at 12.5 mW).
 (H) Gain retrievals before and during opto-stimulation were compared.
 The left graph represents the GFP group, and the right shows the NpHR group (GFP group, n = 6 mice; NpHR group, n = 8 mice).
 There was no significant variation between the groups (NpHR group, p = 0.2439; GFP group, p = 0.3180; Paired t-test).
-The error bars indicate ± SEM.Figure 4—source data 1.Figure 4—source data 2.Figure 4—source data 3.Figure 4—source data 4.Figure 4—source data 5.Figure 4—source data 6.Figure 4—source data 7.Figure 4—source data 8.
+The error bars indicate ± SEM.

 ## Discussion